 Premature discharge often happens due to overcrowding or understaffing — both common problems in healthcare, especially in ER settings.
 A doctor’s negligence could also lead to premature discharge if they decide that a patient is medically ready to leave before they actually are.

-When premature discharge happens because of negligence and a patient suffers further injuries because of it, the doctor may be liable for medical malpractice.
+When premature discharge occurs due to negligence and a patient suffers further injuries as a result, the doctor may be liable for medical malpractice.

 Being released from the hospital too early can lead to several types of errors resulting in misdiagnosis, delayed diagnosis, and more.

 When you’re admitted to the hospital, your doctor should order appropriate exams and diagnostic tests to identify your injury or illness and devise a treatment plan.
-Problems stemming from this can arise when the hospital doctor wants you to have follow-up work done by your primary care physician (PCP) but doesn’t relay that to the PCP.
-If the communication doesn’t make it through the proper channels in time, you could experience a delayed diagnosis or misdiagnosis.
+Problems can arise when the hospital doctor wants you to have follow-up work done by your primary care physician (PCP) but fails to communicate this to the PCP.
+If the communication doesn’t reach the proper channels in time, you may experience a delayed diagnosis or misdiagnosis.

 Patients may also be discharged before their test results have been received and analyzed.
 Some studies have found that pending lab test results at discharge can have “major adverse health outcomes.”
-Misdiagnosis or delayed diagnosis could result if you’re discharged, and your test results aren’t promptly received by your PCP.
+Misdiagnosis or delayed diagnosis could result if you’re discharged, and your PCP doesn’t promptly receive your test results.

-How Do You Prove Negligence in a Premature Discharge Case?
+How to Prove Negligence in a Premature Discharge Case

-• you developed a complication or medical issue you wouldn’t have had you not been discharged.
+• You developed a complication or medical issue you wouldn’t have had if you hadn’t been discharged.

 • a medical issue you had at discharge worsened.

-• you suffered a harm or injury you wouldn’t have you’d not been discharged.
+• you suffered a harm or injury you wouldn’t have suffered if you hadn’t been discharged.

 The key point is proving the healthcare provider’s negligence caused harm — it’s not enough to show that a patient suffered harm after a mistake was made.
 Damages you may be able to recover compensation for include the following: